MKSherbini/obsidian-noor/README.md

 - Copy over `main.js`, `manifest.json` to your vault `.obsidian/plugins/noor/`.
 - Reload Obsidian to load the new version of your plugin.
-- Enable plugin in settings window.
+- Enable the plugin in the settings window.

 ## Attributions